MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/focus-mode.md

 By default, the position of the **Activity Bar** adapts to the location of the DevTools window:

-* If DevTools is undocked or docked to the bottom of the browser, the **Activity Bar** will be horizontal.
+* When DevTools is undocked or docked to the bottom of the browser, the **Activity Bar** is horizontal.
 * If DevTools is docked to the side of the browser, the **Activity Bar** will be vertical, and tool names will not be visible.
 This enables quicker tool access when screen width is limited.

 The **Activity Bar** left-aligned in Focus Mode, with DevTools docked to the side: